tykling/certgrinder/docs/certgrinder.rst

 All ``TLSA`` records for this public key can now be found in the ``DNS``.

-`NOTE`: As there might be additional records for the same name which do not belong to this server/key, no attempts are made to warn about wrong/old/superflous ``TLSA`` records.
+`NOTE`: As there might be additional records for the same name which do not belong to this server/key (for example in a loadbalanced or anycast setup), no attempts are made to warn about wrong/old/superflous ``TLSA`` records.
 This might be added in a future version as a switch to tell Certgrinder that the local public key is the only one in existence for this service.

 SPKI Pin Generation
 ~~~~~~~~~~~~~~~~~~~
-The ``-p`` / ``--showspki`` switch tells Certgrinder to suspend normal operation and generate and print pin-sha256 spki pins for the public keys instead.
+The ``show spki`` subcommand outputs pin-sha256 spki pins for the public keys.
 The ``HPKP`` standard https://en.wikipedia.org/wiki/HTTP_Public_Key_Pinning defined the ``pin-sha256`` format for public key pins.
 While the ``HPKP`` standard didn't get much traction the pinning format is used in various places now, so ``certgrinder`` can generate them.

 The operation is pretty simple::

-    [certgrinder@znc ~]$ ./virtualenv/bin/certgrinder -p certgrinder.yml
+    [certgrinder@znc ~]$ ./virtualenv/bin/certgrinder -f certgrinder.conf show spki
     2018-02-16 09:28:37 +0000 INFO: Processing domains: znc.tyknet.dk
     2018-02-16 09:28:37 +0000 INFO: pin-sha256="W5XLbqOHVw8fPcRQh5TKE6F6ZlczurX3ax4zDy+hM2E="
     2018-02-16 09:28:37 +0000 INFO: Done processing domains: znc.tyknet.dk